0-complexity/www-cloud4edge/www.hypergrid.org/content/team/index.md

 <img class="gener8Logo" src="/images/gener8-logo.png">
 ### The team conspiring together
-The driving forces behind Cloud4Edge
+Realizing the Cloud4Edge mission

-* Sacha Vekeman, marketing: bringing the message to the edge
+* <b>Sacha Vekeman</b>, marketing: bringing the message to the edge
 * Andreas Hartl, partners: growing the partners at the edge
 * Yves Kerwyn, evangelist: activating pilots to the edge